goldsky-io/docs-v1/src/pages/mirror/sources/subgraphs.md

 description: Goldsky Mirror subgraph sources
 ---

-You can use subgraphs as a pipeline source, allowing you to combined the flexibility of subgraph indexing with the expressiveness of SQL datastores.
+You can use subgraphs as a pipeline source, allowing you to combined the flexibility of subgraph indexing with the expressiveness of the database of your choice.

+This enables a lot of powerful use-cases:

+- Less SQL - re-use all your existing subgraph entities.
+- Flexible aggregations that weren't possible with just GraphQL.
+- Analytics on protocols through Rockset, Clickhouse, and more.
+- Plug into BI tools, train AI,

+## Subgraphs from your project

+Use any of your own subgraphs as a pipeline source.
+Use `goldsky pipeline create <pipeline-name>` and select `Project Subgraph`, and push subgraph data into any of our supported sinks.

 ## Community subgraphs